mozilla-services/merino-py/docs/dev/index.md

 with its validators.
 For examples of the various config settings, look at `configs/default.toml` and `merino/config.py` to see an example of the structure.

-It is not suitable to put secrets in `configs/secrets.toml`.
+It is not advisable to put secrets in `configs/secrets.toml`.

 ### Create a local override